Koin Compiler Plugin Setup

 Set userLogs = true during development to see which components are detected and processed by the plugin.

-The Koin Compiler Plugin will provide compile-time dependency verification - validating that all your dependencies can be resolved at build time rather than failing at runtime.
+The Koin Compiler Plugin provides compile-time dependency verification — validating that all your dependencies can be resolved at build time rather than failing at runtime.
+This is enabled by default.

 Multi-Module Projects